Immerse yourself in the “most exciting two minutes in sports” at Churchill Downs’ Kentucky Derby Museum and track tours.

 Multimedia exhibits at the Muhammad Ali Center re-create the tempest of controversy and adulation surrounding the boxer.

-Hillbilly Tea serves loose-leaf brews and creative menu items, such as the Horny Goat Burger with grilled onions, goat cheese and wild onion cream.
-Or make your way to Lilly’s for not-so-average dishes like fried oysters with grits, chipotle butter and spinach.
+Make your way to Lilly’s for dishes like fried oysters with grits, chipotle butter and spinach.

 Browse the showroom of the nearly 200-year-old Louisville Stoneware Company, then paint pottery of your own.